RickZeeland/MiniBug/README.md

 ## Prerequisites

-- Microsoft Windows 7 (maybe it works on older versions but I haven't tested)
+- Microsoft Windows 7 or higher
-- Microsoft .NET Framework 4.6.1
+- Microsoft .NET Framework 4.8

 # How To Use